 This project is being carried out by The Urban Institute.
 It involves the development of several products including a portrait of prisoner reentry in Illinois, a briefing on pre-release expectations on returning Illinois prisoners, and an advisory report addressing how funds made available to the Illinois Department of Corrections through the Authority should be prioritized to reduce recidivism rates.
 The evaluation team, with the assistance of Authority staff, completed the portrait of prisoner reentry in Illinois and presented it in April.
 Urban Institute staff have completed 400 pre-release surveys, over 400 interviews with inmates and 69 family interviews.
-The final report on this project was received on July 31st and is under review.
+The final report on this project has been received and will be published soon.